apostrophecms/apostrophe-pieces-export/README.md

 };
 ```

-**All of the properties you add here must appear in the schema.
-Otherwise they will not be successfully included in the export.** However, this can still be a convenient way to bypass implementing custom schema field types.
-If the fields are not really meant to be editable via the schema, you can add them like this via `addFields`:
+**All of the properties you add here still must appear in the schema.
+Otherwise they will not be successfully included in the export.** If the fields are not really meant to be editable via the schema, you can add them like this via `addFields`:

 ```javascript
 {